Thursday, November 8, 2012

 Boo: I lost 3 boxes of baby clothes I was storing for a friend until her boys grew into them and 3 larger baby toys I was going to give to a friend.

-Yay: I can finally get Lloyd to throw out all those empty LOTR boxes (2 bins worth!), that were in the storage area.
+Yay: I can finally get Himself to throw out all those empty LOTR boxes (2 bins worth!), that were in the storage area.

 Boo: Loosing the best car I ever owned.